 In 1982, Woodward not only wrote the teleplay but also directed Come Along with Me.
 It was a production of a Shirley Jackson story and featured Paul Newman as the voice character of Hughie.

-In 1988, Joanne Woodward and Paul Newman established the Hole in the Wall Gang Camp.
+In 1988, Paul Newman and Joanne Woodward established the Hole in the Wall Gang Camp.
 The camp covers a 300-acre plot that provides outdoor activities and recreation to children and families suffering from cancer and other life-threatening diseases.
 It caters to over 20,000 children each year.

-The Jefferson Awards recognized their efforts in 1990 by giving the couple the ‘Award for Greatest Public Service Benefiting the Disadvantaged.’
+The Jefferson Awards recognized their efforts in 1990 by giving the academy award-nominated couple the ‘Award for Greatest Public Service Benefiting the Disadvantaged.’

-In 2008, Joanne was widowed when Paul Newman passed away after an illness which many believe to be lung cancer.
-Sadly, since the death of her long-term partner, Joanne Woodward developed Alzheimer’s disease.
+In 2008, Paul Newman and Joanne Woodward’s long romance ended.
+Woodward was widowed when her husband passed away after an illness which many believe to be lung cancer.
+Sadly, since the death of her long-term partner, Joanne Woodward was diagnosed with Alzheimer’s disease.

 Throughout the success of her movies and countless awards, Joanne Woodward demonstrated a grounded personality which is often left behind in the fast pace of show business.